GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 The 11 bands whose names start with `low_` are delivered in the spectral resolution of the Sentinel-2 band set.
 Each band represents synthetic data, derived from the geomedian calculation of the input Sentinel-2 satellite data from the lowest 15 % of satellite-observed tide heights during each 3-year analysis epoch.
-Maintenance of the spectral relationships between geomedian bands ensures they can be combined to produce low-tide imagery and analysis in coastal environments.
+Maintenance of the spectral relationships between geomedian bands ensures they can be combined to produce low tide imagery and analysis in coastal environments.

 #### High tide composites (multiple 'high_' bands)